xiokrius/Automations-NaviTrans/README.md

 You can execute the tests using TestNG from your IDE (e.g., IntelliJ IDEA or Eclipse) or directly from the command line.

 Contribution
-Contributions are welcome!
-If you’d like to contribute:

 Fork this repository.
 Create a feature branch.